Greece, Turkey spar again after NATO mediation move

 "Let threats go away so that the contacts can begin," PM Mitsotakis said Friday as he met a visiting senior member of the Chinese Communist party.

+"So we are experiencing a growing tension, and the situation that evolves is extremely volatile and worrisome," Anastasiades told AFP in an interview.

+He urged Turkey to agree to either take the matter to the International Court of Justice in The Hague, or to international arbitration.

-In Ankara, Cavusoglu said Greece did in fact agree to the proposal when it was made.
+In Ankara, Cavusoglu said Greece did in fact agree to the NATO proposal when it was made.

 "Greece denied the secretary general's (remarks) but the one lying here is not the NATO secretary general, it's Greece itself," Cavusoglu told reporters in Ankara.